opentaps/opentaps_seas/docs/users.rst

 Then you can
 choose to only export the topics with Interval set, which means only the topics with ``interval`` set will be exported, or uncheck this to export all the topics with this prefix.
+You can also choose to export only the topics with the Haystack ``his`` tag set, which is used to denote that the topic is being trended from the BAS system.

 You will get a zip file with CSV and JSON for each distinct ``interval`` tag value for this BACNet Config prefix.
 For example, if you set some topics to trend at 5 minutes, some at
 15 minutes, and some at 60 minutes, you will get CSV and JSON files for 5, 15, and 60 minutes with _5, _15, and _60 in their file names.
 If you unchecked "Only export the topics with
 Interval set", then you will get a CSV and JSON file combination for all the other topics that do not have interval set as well.
 These config files can then be loaded into your